Abdomen - swollen

 Swollen belly; Swelling in the abdomen; Abdominal distention; Distended abdomen

 A swollen abdomen that is caused by eating a heavy meal will go away when you digest the food.
-Eating in moderation will help prevent swelling.
+Eating smaller amounts will help prevent swelling.

 For a swollen abdomen caused by swallowing air:

 For a swollen abdomen caused by malabsorption, try changing your diet and limiting milk.
-Talk to your doctor.
+Talk to your health care provider.

 For irritable bowel syndrome:

-- You are unable to eat or drink for more than 6 - 8 hours
+- You are unable to eat or drink for more than 6 to 8 hours.

 - Absent menstrual period